 2. It still has side effects, but early results suggest a less toxic experience.
 “All of us would love to see a day when very toxic chemotherapy agents that cause hair loss, low blood counts, fatigue, etc., are no longer the backbone of therapy for cancer,” Dr. Weiner says.
 “With checkpoint inhibitors, there will potentially be fewer side effects and certainly different ones.”
 So far, the most common side effects caused by checkpoint inhibitors already in use include fatigue, cough, nausea, skin rash and itching.
 But more serious side effects including severe diarrhea, colitis and intestinal inflammation (even perforation) have also been reported.

 3. It can be very effective and long-lasting.
 Consider the effects of checkpoint inhibitors against end-stage Hodgkin’s disease, where patients have already received every imaginable therapy and were running out of hope.
-“More than 90% of these patients went into complete remission, and these remissions were durable,” Dr. Weiner says.
-When checkpoint inhibitors are combined against metastatic melanoma—the most deadly form of skin cancer—as many as half of those cancers are completely eliminated, with benefits that have lasted 10 years so far.
+“More than 90% of these patients went into remission, and these remissions were durable,” Dr. Weiner says.
+When checkpoint inhibitors are combined against metastatic melanoma—the most deadly form of skin cancer—as many as half of those cancers are eliminated, with benefits that have lasted 10 years so far.
 He adds, “You’ve taken a disease that was destined to end somebody’s life very quickly, and you’ve completely changed it.”

 5. It is very expensive.
 “It can cost tens of thousands of dollars or more to have a course of therapy with these drugs, especially if you start combining them with other expensive cancer therapies,” Dr. Weiner says.